Yamkela-zele/kasi.connect_frontend/README.md

   # Kasi Konnect Website

   This is a code bundle for Kasi Konnect Website.
-The original project is available at https://www.figma.com/design/vDM2yvybRCdWrC93fN0MsX/Kasi-Konnect-Website.

   ## Running the code